Phi Kappa Phi: Governance

 Phi Kappa Phi is a 501(c)(3) organization under the United States Internal Revenue Code.
 Its national headquarters is located in Baton Rouge, Louisiana.

 Phi Kappa Phi is governed by the biennial convention, supplemented by interim special conventions as necessary.
 Each chapter may send one official delegate to the convention, which is held in a major city in the United States.
 Between conventions, the business of the society is conducted by a twelve-member board of directors.
 Elected officers include the president, president-elect, a vice president of development, five directors, two student representatives, and the immediate past president.
 The board's twelfth member is the executive director who is in charge of the society's national office.

 Active chapters elect chapter officers and are governed by the chapter constitution and by-laws.

 Chapters

 Phi Kappa Phi has over 300 college-based chapters in the United States, Puerto Rico, and the Philippines.

+Notable members

+Phi Kappa Phi claims to have over 100,000 active members, to initiate approximately 30,000 new members annually, and to have a total of more than one million members since its creation.